 The Admissions Process: Your Path to D.C.

 Your journey to a transformative quarter in Washington, D.C. begins here.
-This page serves as your comprehensive guide to our admissions process, from understanding how rolling admissions works to what to expect after you apply.
+This page serves as your comprehensive guide to our admissions process, from understanding how rolling admissions works to what to expect after you enroll.
 Use the links below to navigate to the section that interests you most.

 How Rolling Admissions Benefits You